Use our search tool to browse our database of frequently asked questions!

 Alternatively you can buy a policy through insurers such as those available through the MoneyMaxim car hire insurance service, which tend to be a fraction of the cost.

-Additionally seriously consider whether you also need top up liability insurance, available here as 'Supplementary Liability Insurance'.
-As you can see from the table below in some parts of the Americas the legal minimum level of liability insurance cover car rental firms need to provide can be as low as a totally insufficient $25,000.
+Additionally, seriously consider whether you also need top up liability insurance - available here as 'Supplementary Liability Insurance'.
+As you can see from the table below, in some parts of the Americas the legal minimum level of liability insurance cover that car rental firms need to provide can be as low as a totally insufficient $25,000.
 If you were found at fault in any reasonably serious accident this could leave you personally liable for a huge bill.
 To protect yourself you can take out a 'Supplementary Liability Insurance' policy which will top up the local cover to $1,000,000 or more.
 Be aware that the first claim should be on the local car rental policy and then, only if this is insufficient, on the SLI policy.
 You can buy a policy covering both CDW and SLI for a trip of 60 days for as little as £80 through the MoneyMaxim car hire insurance service so buying this type of insurance is really not very expensive at all - as long as you don't rely on your car hire company.

 Here's a brief summary of the legal minimum liability limits by state.
 They're mostly shown with separate amounts for bodily injury to each person, all bodily injury & property damage for each accident or some (mostly Canadian states) as a single Combined Single Limit to cover all liability.
 All figures are shown in $1000's.
 So for example in California, the minimum cover for a single person being injured would be just $15,000 with the total for all bodily injuries being $30,000 and only $5,000 in property.
 So don't have an accident with a film producer with his lawyer wife & children in the Lexus.